domaica/copia-MIA-course/Homework/16-D3/D3-Challenge-DOMAICA/README.md

 ### - Subfolder 'static' contains:

-- 'static/data' subfolder which contains a 'data.csv' (data) file with the sample statistical infos collected for the project that will be used to analyze and plot visualizations.
+- 'static/data' subfolder which contains 2 files:
+        - 'data.csv' (data) file with the sample statistical infos collected for the project that will be used to analyze and plot visualizations.
+        - 'data_correlations.xlsx' (data) file with calculations of different correlation scenarios.
+It is stored in .xlsx format in spite of be based on data.csv because comma separated value files are not able to store formulas.
+To calculate correlations "CORREL" excel formula has been used for this exercise.

 - 'static/js' subfolder with and 'app.js' (coding) file invoked from html containing the javascript code.